opensafely-core/opencodelists/userdocs/creating-a-codelist-from-scratch.md

         hierarchy-conflict.png

-Hover on a conflicted code and click  _More info_ to the right of the term to see the conflict details.
+Hover on a conflicted code and click  _More info_ to see the conflict details.

         more-info-hover.png